2222-09-29

 Link: ColorPick Eyedropper

-8. CSSViewer
+8. CSSViewer – web developer extension

-CSSViewer is a simple CSS property viewer.
+CSSViewer is helpful chrome extension with a simple CSS property viewer.
 It provides a floating panel that reports on the identity of the section that the mouse is over, along with its font, text, color, background, box, positioning, and effects attributes.
-CSSViewer provided the basic CSS information you need quickly.
-Make sure to install this Chrome extension.

 css viewer chrome extensions for developers